tmwlcx/Offbeat/InspirationFile.md

 <u>Cons</u>:
 * Scraping MLS data might be a challenge:
 *	Scraping Zillow data is against that website’s terms of use, we could use other data sources (such as Melbourne housing dataset from Kaggle), but we might be limited to a static dataset.
-*	The differentiator between what websites like Zillow already provide would be the clustering algorithm.
+*	The differentiator between what websites like Zillow already provide would be the clustering algorithm -- (so it would need to be good)

 ***********************************************************